Download the 2015 Bike MS rider handbook here.

 - What is the minimum age to ride?

-All participants must be at least 12 years old by the first day of the ride they are participating in.
+All participants must be at least 12 years old by the first day of the ride in which they are participating.
 There are no exceptions, regardless if riding tandem or on a tag-a-long.
-All 12 year old riders must take a Bicycle Safety course prior to participating in Bike MS, please contact Becky Lyttle for more details.
+All 12-year-old riders must take a bicycle safety course prior to participating in Bike MS. Please contact Amanda Savage for more info.
+Also, a Bike MS youth waiver must be signed by a parent/guardian and notarized prior to checking in.

 - When will I receive my rider and bike number?

-We will have an early packet pickup at Bingham Cyclery.
+We will have an early packet pick-up at Bingham Cyclery.
 The date and time will be announced closer to the event.
-Any donations you may have will also be able to be turned in at that time.
-You will also be able to pick up your numbers the Friday before the ride in Logan, as well as at the start line on Saturday morning.
-Check-In/registration will be Friday (6/28) 5-9 p.m. and Saturday and Sunday (6/29-30) 6-7:30 a.m.
+You can also turn in any donations received at early packet pick-up.
+You will be able to pick up your numbers the Friday before the ride in Logan, as well as at the start line on Saturday morning.
+Check-in/registration will be Friday (6/26) 5 - 9 p.m. and Saturday and Sunday (6/27-28) 6 - 7:30 a.m.

 - What should I bring with me to Logan?